jwbuurlage/Zee/ROADMAP.md

 [x] Think of data output, write python scripts for plotting [x] spy-ish distribution visualization
-[x] need to define filetypes for output data (see e.g. spy)
+[x] need to define filetypes for output data (see e.g. spy) [x] Split into more files
+[x] Fix binary operation nesting and resulting type
+    - Need to use base with CRT, and specialize in Derived where implementation is needed